 - SIT: Australia: Byron Bay: Sustainability and Environmental Action

 - SIT: Ecuador: Quito: Comparative Ecology and Conservation

 - SIT: Panama: Panama City: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation

 - University of Minnesota: Studies in International Development in Ecuador, Kenya, Senegal, and Thailand

 There are many things you can do to make your travels more sustainable, from knowing what to pack to choosing what to eat and drink, to knowing how to recycle in your host community.

 Click here for resources to help you get started.

 - Sustainable Travel International: Many resources for learning about how to travel more sustainably.
-Check out their Tips and Resources page.
+Check out their "Top 10 Tips for Sustainable Travel."

 - “6 Ways to Be a More Sustainable Traveler” from National Geographic

 - “How to reduce your use of plastic on a trip” from Lonely Planet